spotify/lingon/docs/USAGE.md

 ## <a name="chapter-02">02 Serve the project locally</a>

 One of the primary features of Lingon is the built in http server.
 It allows you to serve the project locally and view it in your browser.
-Refreshing will trigger a rebuild, so you can work and instantly see your changes.
+Refreshing will trigger a rebuild for the requested files, so you can work and instantly see your changes.

 To start the built in http server, run: